 As the week drew to a close, 5A found themselves having to eat humble pie.
 It was 5/6D’s turn to claim victory, dominating the leader board for the majority of the week.
 The students had fun and encouraged each other in their quest for domination and when they saw the opposing class on Math Invaders, they would rally the troops and go into battle, so to speak.

-We found it useful to use as a warm up for math lessons, aiming to do 10 – 15 minutes each day.
+We found it useful to use as a warmup for maths lessons, aiming to do 10-15 minutes each day.
 Even after a week there has been significant gains in automaticity.
-The galactic campaign starts at a prep level, which was useful for all the ability levels.
+The Galactic Campaign starts at a prep level, which was useful for all the ability levels.
 If the students were proficient, they cruised through the content, targeting their speed, or it was useful for aiding the students in the lower two bands.

 The elements that we liked about the website were: